 Note for loan units: If you have received a loan unit from us, the hotspot display “go-e-000000” is normal and cannot be changed.
 You will find further information in the documents accompanying the loaned device.

 - Please make sure that you have entered both the network name and the password correctly (please use upper and lower case).
-Please also note that the network name (SSID) does not contain any special characters or spaces.

 - Avoid being too far away from the router (or access point).
 The WiFi reception of the charger is best when the charger is facing forwards or to the right of the router or access point.